LOAF

 FAQs

-The Longest Day trail run is open to anyone over the age of 16.
+The 5km race is open to anyone over age of 11.

 How does registration work?